piercing-productions/pp-sales-data-viewer/README.md

-# SalesDataViewer
+# Sales Data Viewer

 ![Alt text](/screenshot.jpg?raw=true "Screenshot of SalesDataViewer")

 ## Overview

 This version of the Angular JS application was forked from the angular-seed.
-It displays data based on user input.
-Ultimately a table of data is displayed.
+It displays sales data based on user input.
+The input shows a drop-down of matching results.
+Once a selection is made, annual data is displayed in a column chart, as well as more granular data in a table.
+Selecting one of the columns (years) from the chart displays an additional chart with monthly data.

 ## Prerequisites